• About The Emerald Palate

 What to get: If available, get their prosecco pops!
 They’re quite Instagrammable.

-More Places to Try in Seattle
+More places to try in Seattle

 Once you’re done exploring the best rooftop bars in Seattle, make your way through these awesome spots.